gvwilson/sdxpy/src/ftp/index.md

 the `self.request` object created by the framework to send and receive data.
-We can create a testable server by deriving a class from `LoggingHandler` that inherits the `handle` method (which is the part we want to test) but creates a mock `request` object and overrides the `debug` method so that it doesn't print logging messages:
+We can create a testable server by deriving a class from `LoggingHandler` that inherits the `handle` method (which we want to test) but creates a mock `request` object and overrides the `debug` method so it doesn't print logging messages:

 [% inc file="test_server.py" keep="handler" %]